wmrifenb/CarND-Vehicle-Detection/README.md

 ### Histogram of Oriented Gradients

-The following two cells define a color conversion function that we use to transform the color of classification trainging images and the HOG image feature vector function.
+The following two cells define a color conversion function that we use to transform the color of classifier training images and the HOG image feature vector function.